Teacher Appreciation Week Ideas for Christian Teachers

 Who am I talking about?
 The children’s ministry leaders at church.
 In my church they’re called Sabbath School teachers, in your church they may be called Sunday School teachers or Children’s Church leaders.
 It doesn’t really matter what we call them, though.
 They’re teaching our kids about God and the Bible week in and week out, and they are teachers.

 No matter what ages your kids are, whether they’re in school or homeschooled, chances are there’s a teacher in your life who’s making a huge difference in your life and community through the lives of your kids.

-Please keep in mind that some of the links on this page are affiliate links, which means I may receive a small commission if you click through and make a purchase.
+Please keep in mind that some of the links on this page are affiliate links, and as an Amazon Associate I earn from qualifying purchases.
+Read my full (and kinda boring) disclosure here.

 Why is Teacher Appreciation Week important?

 Yes, I have been a teacher, so I’m totally biased.
 I freely admit that.

 They show up, they love our kids, they teach science, math, reading, or Bible lessons.
 They teach social skills and motor skills.
 Teachers comfort and counsel our children when they skin their knees or have their feelings hurt.
 They see our kids at their worst and at their best.
 When a teacher says, “My kids…” they aren’t usually talking about their biological children–they’re talking about your kids, my kids, all the kids that pass through their doors.